-We’re excited to introduce you to five new hires.
+We’re excited to introduce you to four new hires.
 Together, they bring a wealth of ideas, talents and creative energy to our work bringing younger and older changemakers together to solve problems and bridge divides.

 Dr. Mike Rizzo